 1) I can justify my choices made in the rehearsal process and in performance.

 Benchmark 3: Students effectively communicate directorial choices to a small ensemble for improvised or scripted scenes.

-- 1) I can make my ideas understood by others. - 2) I can effectively communicate my intentions to the audience.
+- 1) I can effectively communicate my ideas, based on directorial theory. - 2) I can effectively direct peers in a production setting. - 3) I can effectively communicate my intentions to the audience.